erokemwa/Hello-World-/README.md

-# Hello, World !
+# Hello, World!

 **What is C Language ?**

 C is a type of computer language that allows programmers to write instructions that a computer can understand and execute.
-It was created in the 1970s and is used to build software and computer systems that require high performance and low-level access to hardware.
-It is a widely-used language that has influenced many other programming languages.
+It was created in the 1970s and is used to build software and computer systems that require high-performance and low-level access to hardware.
+It is a widely used language that has influenced many other programming languages.

 ---